yu-ta-sato/tech_demo_gnn/README.md

 ## 1. Presentation slides

 This is a page for the tech temo for Graph Representation Learning.
-Please check the pdf in the directory:)
+Please check [this pdf](https://github.com/yu-ta-sato/tech_demo_gnn/blob/main/beamer-presentation/slides/main.pdf) in advance :)

 ## 2. Google Colab Notebook